zhullyb/monyhar/monyhar/extensions/docs/writing_a_new_api.md

 Now, it's time to actually write the code to implement the API!

 #### Approaches
-As a general practice in Chromium, it's good to develop CLs that represent a full logical unit, complete with tests.
+As a general practice in Monyhar, it's good to develop CLs that represent a full logical unit, complete with tests.
 This does not have to mean it has to be entirely complete - it may not even be reachable in production code.
 However, it should be clear to reviewers what the functionality is, and that it